CastielWong/Laboratory/SQL/README.md

 - Host: localhost / 127.0.0.1
 - Post: 1521
-- Database: XE (depends on which edition used, Service Name)
+- Database: XE (depends on which edition is used, Service Name)
 - Default Database: ORCL

 ### MySQL